mfroeling/UNET/README.md

 ## Information

-DTITools is developed for [Mathematica](https://www.wolfram.com/mathematica/).
+UNET is developed for [Mathematica](https://www.wolfram.com/mathematica/).
 It contains the following toolboxes:

 - UnetCore